Nirmal Baba Exposed.

-The channel also explained how this Baba was funny enough to be mistrusted (the ‘left-tilting syndrome’ suffering anchor of this foreign-funded news channel reiterated that godmen are supposed to be dead-serious—Nirmal Baba didn’t fit the bill).
+The channel explained how this Baba was funny enough to be mistrusted.
+The Left-tilting Syndrome suffering anchor reiterated that godmen are supposed to be dead-serious—and Nirmal Baba didn’t fit the bill.

 They also aired bytes of a few people who proudly mentioned themselves, saints.
-And those so-called saints declared Nirmal Baba is a thug.
+And those so-called saints declared Nirmal Baba a fraud.

 The funny thing?

-The people attending Nirmal Darbar are desperate to remove blockages hindering their personal and professional lives.
+The people attending Nirmal Darbar are desperate to remove the blockages from their lives.

 The weird part?

-Nirmal Baba’s remedies (no matter how weird or hilarious they sound) work for them.
+Nirmal Baba’s remedies (no matter how obnoxious they sound) work for them.

-Now, if people are benefiting from his advice, then what is the issue?
-Why should a news channel or anyone, for that matter, object?
+Now, if his advice is benefiting the people, what’s the issue?
+Why a news channel or anyone, for that matter, object?
 What are their vested interests?

-The issue is not Nirmal Baba or his advice, the real issue is, ‘Why is Nirmal Baba charging money?’
+Nirmal Baba or his ‘hilarious’ advice is not the issue.
+The issue is, “Why is Nirmal Baba charging money?”

-Something wrong with charging money in exchange for useful advice?
-Don’t you visit your doctor for checkups, seek health-related advice and pay a fee?
+Something wrong with charging money for useful advice?
+Don’t you visit your doctor for checkups, seek health-related advice, and pay a fee?

 Isn’t that funny?

-A so-called news channel that sensationalises issues and runs paid news to gain higher TRPs?
+A so-called news channel expert in sensationalizing issues for higher TRPs?